|

 takes a person who knows their audience well to make a suggestion that

+will take them two or three steps out of the ordinary.
 A person or brand that handles the task successfully opens a powerful

 marketing opportunity.
 They gather a loyal audience of people who trust